Environmental Jobs at Brown and Caldwell with Visa Sponsorship

 Experience

-Typically, a minimum of 0-3 years related work experience in Environmental Engineering or related field.
+Typically requires a minimum of 0-2 years of environmental or life sciences experience or related experience.
+Experience in learning and applying new skills.
 Encouraged to certify in the SMS framework in the first six months of being in the role.

 Education

-A bachelor’s degree in environmental engineering or related field is required.
+A degree in chemistry, physics, environmental or life sciences or related field or equivalent experience is required.

 Salary Range: The anticipated starting pay range for this position is based on the employee’s primary work location and may be more or less depending upon skills, experience, and education.
 These ranges may be modified in the future.